gkotian/gkotian.github.io/travels/_posts/2010-02-20-the-floating-village-on-tonle-sap.md

 title: The floating village on Tonle Sap
 categories:
 - Cambodia
-excerpt: A major tourist attraction in the Siem Reap area besides the temples is the floating village on the Tonle Sap lake.
-Juli, Talita, Paul & I rented a tuk-tuk and set off to check it out.
 ---

 A major tourist attraction in the Siem Reap area besides the temples is the